flipkart-incubator/drift/docs/01-ARCHITECTURE-OVERVIEW.md

 ### Key Features
 - **Low-Code/No-Code**: On-the-fly workflow builder with predefined node types
-- **DSL Based workflow** : Defines the workflow structure by orchestrating native nodes in a Directed Graph.
+- **DSL-Based workflow**: Defines the workflow structure by orchestrating native nodes in a Directed Graph.
 Executes mostly as a sequential DAG, with explicit support for loops to handle complex logic.
 - **Temporal Integration**: Reliable, fault-tolerant workflow execution
 - **Distributed Architecture**: Horizontally scalable with separate API and Worker components
 - **Multi-Tenancy**: Isolated tenant configurations